 Why and when should I contact you?

 By explaining a bit more about your contact policies, you a) add text to an otherwise dull page and b) are able to manage expectations.
-Hubspot pointed me to this nice contact page example that does this very well: the contact page of ChoiceScreening.
+Hubspot pointed us to this nice contact page example that does this well: ChoiceScreening.

 An awesome call-to-action